lyrebirdstudio/filebox/README.md

 ## Destroy

-Don't forget to destroy filebox when you initialized scope is destroyed.
-If you create filebox in your application class, It is application scoped.
-If you create filebox in your activity class, It is activity scoped.
+Don't forget to destroy the filebox when your initialized scope is destroyed.
+If you create a filebox in your application class, It is application scoped.
+If you create a filebox in your activity class, It is activity scoped.
 Be aware of your lifecycle.

 ```kotlin
 filebox.destroy()